Red-Hat-EMEA-SSA-AppDev-Team/amq-interconnect-federation-demo/docs/chapter4.md

 	   broker1-hdls-svc

-	[OPTIONAL]
-	Create a Route to have access to the Broker's web console.
-Navigate to:
+	>**OPTIONAL**: If you'd like to access the Broker's web console you can create a Route, navigate to:

-	- Web Console -> Networking -> Routes -> Create Route
+	- Web Console ➡ Networking ➡ Routes ➡ Create Route
 		```
 		Name:        amq-console
 		Service:     broker1-hdls-svc